Herbert Jones (basketball): Personal life

 Jones is the son of Walter Sr. and Verlander Jones.
 He was born with hemolytic anemia.
 His older brother, Walter Jr., played college basketball for Texas–Rio Grande Valley and Alabama A&M.

+Upon being drafted by the Pelicans, Jones is known for driving the same car every game as he did in his college days.
+Back then, he was also trying to save his money to help his family financially, by avoiding spending his own money, wearing the team's gear to every game.